CALIFORNIA CUSTODY LAWS FOR UNMARRIED PARENTS

 You and your significant other have decided to break up, and you realize that this life change will no doubt take a toll on you emotionally.
-However, you’re especially concerned about how the split will impact the child you share with your future ex.
+However, you’re especially concerned about how California custody laws for unmarried parents will impact the child you share with your future ex.

 Who exactly will gain custody of your child?
-How is child custody handled for unmarried couples?
+How is joint custody for unmarried parents handled?

 The law in California views married couples and unmarried couples differently when it comes to making child custody decisions.
 Here is my overview of what you should know about child custody for unmarried couples.

-When it comes to child custody for unmarried couples in California, the law explains that unwed mothers automatically gain custody of their children when they are born.
-As an unmarried mother, you don’t have to take any legal action to assert your custodial rights.
-You are fully responsible for taking care of your child and determining his or her living arrangements, education, and health care.
-Along these lines, you determine how much contact your child’s father will have with your child, if any.
+When it comes to California custody laws for unmarried parents, the law explains that unwed mothers automatically gain custody of their children when they are born.
+In most cases, unmarried mothers will not have to take legal action to assert their custodial rights.
+Although your partner can take matters to court depending on the situation or if one party deems the other unfit.
+You are fully responsible for taking care of and determining suitable living arrangements, education, and health care for the child.
+Along these lines, you decide how many contacts your partner will have with your child if any.

-According to the law pertaining to child custody for unmarried parents in California, you as a father who isn’t married have no rights to your child if you haven’t established legal paternity.
-That’s because the law immediately assumes that married parents are the legal parents of the child, but this is not so with unmarried parents trying to figure out child custody.
+According to the law regarding joint custody for unmarried parents in California, you, as a father who isn’t married, have no rights to your child if you haven’t established legal paternity.
+That’s because the law immediately assumes that married parents are legally the parents.
+But this is not so with California custody laws for unmarried parents trying to figure out child custody.

-It’s not enough to have your name listed on the child’s birth certificate.
-Establishing legal paternity is the only thing that will give you the right to see your child and to make decisions regarding his or her wellbeing.
+Having your name listed on the child’s birth certificate is not enough.
+Establishing legal paternity is the only thing that will give you the right to see your child and to make decisions regarding their wellbeing.
 In addition, if you have established legal paternity, you can stop the child’s mother from relocating with your child.
-Otherwise, your child’s mother may move away and even deny you visitation rights no matter how much you may object to this.
+Otherwise, your child’s mother may move away and even deny you visitation rights, no matter how much you object to her decision.

-Note, though, that the court may grant you sole custody of your child if you can demonstrate that your child’s mother is not fit to rear him or her, or that you have served as the primary caregiver of the child.
+Note, though, that the court may grant you sole custody of your child if you can demonstrate that the mother is not fit to rear the child or that you have been the primary caregiver for the child.

 Types of Child Custody

-As you navigate child custody for unmarried parents in California, note that two types of custody exist: physical and legal.
+As you navigate California custody laws for unmarried parents, note that two types of custody exist: physical and legal.

-According to the law regarding unmarried parents and child custody, primary physical custody is usually given to an unmarried mother who has just had a baby.
+According to the law regarding joint custody for unmarried parents, primary physical custody is usually given to an unmarried mother who has just had a baby.
 Still, if you are the child’s unmarried father, you can obtain joint legal custody of the baby.
 In addition, you can receive visitation rights.

-Now let’s say that you are the father but the mother received primary physical custody as well as sole legal custody.
-In this situation, you still get the right to visitation, or parenting time.
-In this way, you can still be actively involved in your child’s life.
+Now let’s say that you are the father.
+But the mother received primary physical custody as well as sole legal custody.
+In this scenario, you still get the right to visitation or parenting time.
+And you can still be actively involved in your child’s life.

-Note that as you explore child custody for unmarried couples in California, the state generally views joint custody as being in the child’s best interests.
-If you and the other parent agree to share legal custody of your child, it’s critical that you work collaboratively to develop a visitation and custody plan that meets your needs.
+Be mindful that as you explore joint custody for unmarried parents in California, the state generally views joint custody as being in the child’s best interests.
+If you and the other parent agree to share legal custody of your child, you must work collaboratively to develop a visitation and custody plan that meets your needs.

-Of course, in some situations, joint custody is not the best option for the child.
-A family law judge will take into consideration factors such as a history of child abuse and parental drug abuse before making a custody decision.
+Of course, in some circumstances, joint custody is not the best option for the child.
+A family law judge will consider factors such as a history of child abuse and parental drug abuse before making a custody decision.

-Other important factors that courts consider include the welfare, health, and safety of the child, as well as how much contact the parents have been having with the child.
-The court may also look at the preferences and opinions of the child, particularly one above 13 years old, depending on the situation.
+In unmarried child custody situations, courts will also consider factors like welfare, health, and child safety.
+As well as how much contact the parents have been having with the child.
+In certain instances, courts may also consider the preferences and opinions of children, particularly those above 13 years old.

 Receive Help with Child Custody Today!

-I, attorney Michael C. MacNeil, have extensive experience with dealing with child custody for unmarried parents in California.
-I can walk you through California law and help you to protect your best interests, as well as the best interests of your children, when it comes to child custody for unmarried parents.
+I, attorney Michael C. MacNeil, work with my clients to navigate the complexities of California custody laws for unmarried parents.
+I can walk you through California law and help you protect your best interests.
+As well as the best interests of your children when it comes to joint custody for unmarried parents.